 You will also be able to get needles, syringes, blood glucose monitors, test strips, lancets and glucose urine testing strips at your pharmacy.

 The pharmacy program does not cover all medications.
 Some medications require prior authorization (PA) or have limitations on age, dosage, and maximum quantities.

 Your pharmacy benefit has a Preferred Drug List (PDL).
 The PDL applies to drugs you receive at retail pharmacies.
 These are drugs we prefer that your provider prescribes.
 A team of doctors and pharmacists updates this list four times a year.
 Updating this list ensures the drugs are safe and useful for you and cost-effective for the Indiana Medicaid program.

-The HIP Basic PDL provides a broad selection of drugs for the treatment of most illnesses.
-This list includes mostly generic drugs along with a limited number of brand-name drugs.
+The HIP Plus PDL provides a selection of drugs for the treatment of most illnesses.
+This list includes many generic drugs along with brand-name drugs.
 Some drugs will only be covered with a prior authorization.

 Search within the PDL by pressing Control + F